Daily Activities That Contribute to Carbon Footprint: The Carbon Footprint of Everyday Things. Part III

 Many of the daily things contributing to your footprint often go unnoticed, in this blog we will dissect the carbon footprints of your morning coffee, your daily commute, the food on your plate, the clothes you wear, and much more.
 Hopefully, this will provide a clearer understanding of how your choices impact the environment, and more importantly, how you can make informed decisions to reduce your carbon footprint.

-Food
+Food Waste

 Food is responsible for ¼ of the world’s greenhouse gas emissions.
 The food we choose to put on our plates has a far-reaching impact on our carbon footprint.
 While it may not be immediately obvious, our diets are intricately linked to the environment.
-The production, transportation, and disposal of food contribute to greenhouse gas emissions, with meat and dairy production being some of the most carbon-intensive processes.
+The production, transportation, and disposal of food contribute to global greenhouse gas emissions, with meat and dairy production being some of the most carbon-intensive processes.

 Grazing animals have a substantial land requirement, often leading to deforestation, which contributes to approximately 15% of global greenhouse gas (GHG) emissions.
 Furthermore, cows and sheep possess digestive systems that produce methane, a highly potent greenhouse gas, with 80 times the warming potential of carbon dioxide during the initial 20 years after its release into the atmosphere.